Our approach

 What we are not

-- We are not a Recovery Dharma group.
-We embody many of its core insights, that addiction is a form of craving, that suffering has causes, and that community and clear seeing are indispensable.
-Recovery Dharma is a peer-led program based on Buddhist philosophy, not a theistic or spiritual program.
-Because our work is one-to-one and time-limited, we often encourage clients to explore Recovery Dharma as a supplementary group-therapy support.
-The Buddhist philosophy in our work is presented as practical tools, not spiritual identity.
+• We are not a spiritual or belief-based program.
+We hold several insights in common with contemplative traditions, that addiction is a form of craving, that suffering has causes, and that community and clear seeing are indispensable.
+Nothing in the work asks for faith, belief, or religious identity.
+Because our work is one-to-one and time-limited, we often encourage clients to find a supplementary group practice alongside it.
+The mindfulness philosophy in our work is presented as practical tools, not spiritual identity.

 If this reads like the practice you have been looking for, the next step is a short message.